RubiyaHud/Redux-Initial-Setup/README.md

       reducer: {}
     })
     ```
-    This creates a Redux store, and also automatically configure the Redux DevTools extension so that you can inspect the store while developing.
+    - This creates a Redux store, and also automatically configure the Redux DevTools extension so that we can inspect the store while developing.

 - **Provide the Redux Store to React**
+  - Once the store is created, we can make it available to our React components by putting a React-Redux `<Provider>` around our application in `src/main.jsx`.
+  - Import the Redux store we just created, put a `<Provider>` around your `<App>`, and pass the store as a prop: